pixl8/Preside-Documentation/docs/02.devguides/06.workingwiththericheditor/page.md

 ### Configuring toolbars

-PresideCMS uses a light-weight syntax for defining sets of toolbars that translates to the full CKEditor toolbar definition.
+Preside uses a light-weight syntax for defining sets of toolbars that translates to the full CKEditor toolbar definition.
 The following two definitions are equivalent:

 **CKEditor config.js**